D3FAULT-web/BOMBMail/README.md

 ![image](https://github.com/user-attachments/assets/dfcf38bf-4853-4224-a2aa-1c39bcb5a8f6)

-BOMBMail is a utility that allows you to create bomb mail list materials created as part of a Personal Attack project using telegram.
+BOMBMail is a utility that allows you to create bomb mail list materials created as part of a Personal Attack project using Mail.
 This allows software creators to produce their projects in a simple yet powerful way.

-Tbom is a project currently being incubated at D3FAULT privately.
+BOMBMail is a project currently being incubated at D3FAULT privately.

 This guide includes information about using Cyber ​​attacks using Mail List Python.